AWS Machine Learning Infrastructure

 Capital One turns data into insights through machine learning, allowing the company to innovate quickly on behalf of its customers.
 Capital One uses AWS services including Amazon S3 to power its machine-learning innovation.
 Learn more.

 Zillow runs its ML algorithms using Spark on Amazon EMR to quickly create scalable clusters and use distributed-processing capabilities to process large data sets in near real time, create features, and train and score millions of ML models.
 Learn more.

 By the Numbers

-For deploying trained models in production, Amazon EC2 Inf1 instances deliver high performance and the lowest cost machine learning inference in the cloud.
+For deploying trained models in production, Amazon EC2 Inf1 instances deliver high performance and the lowest-cost machine deep learning inference in the cloud.
 These instances feature AWS Inferentia chips, high-performance machine learning inference chips designed and built by AWS.
-With 1 to 16 AWS Inferentia chips per instance, Inf1 instances can scale in performance to up to 2000 Tera Operations per Second (TOPS).
+With 1 to 16 AWS Inferentia chips per instance, Inf1 instances can scale in performance to up to 2000 tera operations per second (TOPS).

 Networking: Scalable infrastructure for efficient distributed training or scale-out inference